prahladyeri/prahladyeri.github.io/_posts/2017-06-25-flask-recipe-restful-crud-using-sqlalchemy.md

 				"status": "error", "error": "Unrecognized verb.",
 				})

-I’ve used a non-standard HTTP method, `FETCH`{.highlighter-rouge} for the `SELECT`{.highlighter-rouge} action.
-That’s because if you use the `GET`{.highlighter-rouge} method, you aren’t allowed to actually post data (as in actual posting, don’t confuse with `POST`{.highlighter-rouge} method) as per the HTTP specification.
-The other methods, viz `POST`{.highlighter-rouge}, `PUT`{.highlighter-rouge} and `DELETE`{.highlighter-rouge} are self-apparent and they stand for `INSERT`{.highlighter-rouge}, `UPDATE`{.highlighter-rouge} and `DELETE`{.highlighter-rouge} actions respectively.
+I’ve used a non-standard HTTP method, `FETCH` for the `SELECT` action.
+That’s because if you use the `GET` method, you aren’t allowed to actually post data (as in actual posting, don’t confuse with `POST` method) as per the HTTP specification.
+The other methods, viz `POST`, `PUT` and `DELETE` are self-apparent and they stand for `INSERT`, `UPDATE` and `DELETE` actions respectively.

-As you can see, the app makes good use of the sql expression language of sqlalchemy to dynamically query any kind of data, not only using the usual `where`{.highlighter-rouge} clause, but also using ordering and pagination (limit/offset) parameters:
+As you can see, the app makes good use of the sql expression language of sqlalchemy to dynamically query any kind of data, not only using the usual `where` clause, but also using ordering and pagination (limit/offset) parameters:

 	if 'orderby' in data:
 		for cname in data['orderby'].split(','):